This is the most updated Malapascua Island Travel Guide 2022 | Last updated March 2022

 If you want to experience or witness a real island living, walk, and hear the locals’ stories.
 Because the heart of every island has a different narrative to tell.

 On weekends, locals mostly men go to their church.
 This is an island culture or a Filipino culture worth observing or worth experiencing.
+I know this is not for everyone.
+And I understand the sentiment concerning about animal rights and welfare.
+It is painful to watch for sure.
+But native chicken soup is also delicious.

 This is one of my favorite pastime when I’m traveling.
 I love hearing island gossips and rumors.
 There is no better way of knowing a place beyond its touristy front than talking to the very people who call it their home.